Learning To Love Yourself: Practicing Self-Love Tips

 Medically reviewed by Brianne Rehac, LMHC

-When some people think of “self-love,” they may think it sounds selfish or self-indulgent, but developing a loving relationship with yourself can be very important for many aspects of your life—including your physical and mental health and your relationships with others.
+When some people think of “self-love,” they may think it sounds selfish or self-indulgent, but developing a loving relationship with yourself can be very important for many aspects of your own life—including your physical and mental health and your emotional wellbeing.
 If you struggle with loving yourself, you may experience low self-esteem and low self-confidence, and you may have a hard time feeling good about yourself unless someone else is providing you with validation.

-Embarking on the journey to self-love can be challenging at times, so it may be helpful to consider a few strategies for cultivating self-love, such as being mindful, setting boundaries, and focusing on your happiness.
+Embarking on the journey to love yourself can be challenging at times, so it may be helpful to consider a few strategies for cultivating self-love, such as being mindful, setting healthy boundaries, and focusing on your happiness.
+Celebrating holidays such as World Kindness Day can be a great starting point for beginning to show yourself kindness as you show it to others.
 Understanding the importance of self-love can help you make the right decision to prioritize your well-being and accept the reality that taking care of yourself is essential for a successful and fulfilling life.

-What is self-love, and why does it matter?
+What is self-love, and why does practicing self-love matter?

 People use self-love today to mean many things.
-Ultimately, self-love involves accepting yourself as you are and treating yourself with love, compassion, and kindness.
+Ultimately, self-love involves self-acceptance as you are and treating yourself with love, compassion, and kindness.

 Getty